DataDog/substrait-explain/GRAMMAR.md

 ## Design Principles

-The grammar is designed around several concrete choices that make it practical, consistent, and easy to use:
+The grammar is designed around several concrete choices that make it practical and consistent:

 ### 1. Single-Line, Structured Relations

-- All relations use a single-line, regular, structured argument format that maps directly to Substrait proto fields and enums.
-- The canonical form is:
-  `RelationName[arguments => columns]`
+All relations follow the same structure: `Name[arguments => columns]`

-- The `arguments` are relation-specific inputs (e.g., expressions, tuples, enums); the `columns` are the output fields or schema for that relation.
+- **Name**: The relation type (Read, Filter, Project, etc.)
+- **Arguments**: Relation-specific: input expressions, field references, or function calls
-- Arguments follow a regular pattern (tuple, input expression, etc.) or combination, and should map directly to Substrait proto fields and enums.
-Use tuples for compound arguments and `&`-prefixed enum variants for enums.
+  - Arguments follow a regular pattern (tuple, input expression, etc.) or combination, and should map directly to Substrait proto fields.
+Uses tuples for compound arguments, with literals, expressions, and enums for values.
-- This ensures consistency, clarity, and extensibility across all relations.
+- **Arrow**: `=>` separates arguments from output columns
+- **Columns**: Output column names and types

+Every relation fits on one line with indentation showing hierarchy.
+This uniform pattern makes it easy to parse any relation, understand input/output structure, and add new relation types.

 ### 2. SQL-Like References, Literals, and Enums

 - Field references: `$0`, `$1`, etc.
+- Types are shown inline with literals and column names: `42:i64`, `'hello':string`
-- Types: `42:i64`, `'hello':string`, `string?` for nullable.
+- Nullability is explicit: `string?` for nullable, `string` for non-nullable
-- Enum fields in arguments are represented as &-prefixed variants (e.g., `&AscNullsFirst`), matching the Substrait proto definition.
-This applies to all enum fields in relation arguments.

 This prevents ambiguity and makes plans self-documenting while being familiar to SQL developers.